 ¿Habla español?
 Más información acerca de la posesión de marihuana con fines de venta en Nevada.

 Arrested in California?
-See our article on California marijuana possession for sale laws.
+See our article on Health & Safety Code 11359 HS.

 Arrested in Colorado?
 See our article on Colorado marijuana laws.